The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Buses per day

-You can travel by coach from Stansted to London with National Express for as low as £11.
-When you search for timetables and tickets, Omio will show you the best trip.
+You can travel by coach between Stansted and London with National Express for as low as £12.
+When you search for timetables and tickets, Omio will show you the best journey.

 National Express is the leading coach operator for routes throughout the United Kingdom, operating over 550 coaches a day and serving over 900 destinations across the country.
 National Express even offers routes to and from major UK airports like Heathrow, Gatwick, Stansted, Luton and Bristol 24 hours a day at affordable prices for the budget traveller in mind.
 All National Express coaches are air-conditioned and provide free WiFi and onboard entertainment.
 Most coaches are equipped with seat belts and power outlets in each seat, so you can charge your phone or laptop during a long journey.
 You can select between three ticket types for the Stansted - London coach: Restricted Fare, Standard Fare, and Fully Flexible Fare.
 Refundable tickets provide more flexibility than other ticket options, meaning you can cancel or change your ticket easily, should you need to.